 This will cause the materials to become displaced, the meshing might get holes, and in some situations, moss can set into the reeds, the beams supporting it may even rot.

 All of this makes for very little aesthetic appeal, and just like needing to paint a tiled roof, a thatched one needs to be maintained for it to continuously look good.

-The next good reason to maintain your roof to ensure that it consistently boasts good structural integrity.
+The next good reason to maintain your roof is to ensure that it consistently boasts good structural integrity.